Forecasters predict a near- or above-normal 2018 Atlantic hurricane season

 "With the advances made in hardware and computing over the course of the last year, the ability of NOAA scientists to both predict the path of storms and warn Americans who may find themselves in harm's way is unprecedented," said Secretary of Commerce Wilbur Ross.
 "The devastating hurricane season of 2017 demonstrated the necessity for prompt and accurate hurricane forecasts."

-NOAA predicts a 70 percent likelihood of 10 to 16 named storms (winds of 39 mph or higher), of which 4 to 8 could become hurricanes (winds of 74 mph or higher), including 1 to 4 major hurricanes (Category 3, 4 or 5; winds of 111 mph or higher).
-While a near-normal season is most likely with a 45 percent chance, there is also a 30 percent chance of an above-normal season and a 25 percent chance of a below-normal season.
-Included in today’s outlook is Hurricane Alex, a pre-season storm that formed over the far eastern Atlantic in January.
+NOAA's forecasters predict a 70-percent likelihood of 10 to 16 named storms (winds of 39 mph or higher), of which 5 to 9 could become hurricanes (winds of 74 mph or higher), including 1 to 4 major hurricanes (category 3, 4 or 5; with winds of 111 mph or higher).
+An average hurricane season produces 12 named storms, of which 6 become hurricanes, including 3 major hurricanes.

 Hurricane season probability and numbers of named storms.
 (NOAA)

 The possibility of a weak El Nino developing, along with near-average sea surface temperatures across the tropical Atlantic Ocean and Caribbean Sea, are two of the factors driving this outlook.
 These factors are set upon a backdrop of atmospheric and oceanic conditions that are conducive to hurricane development and have been producing stronger Atlantic hurricane seasons since 1995.